kadena-community/spirekey/docs/KIP-0030/guides/recover-account.md

+---
+title: Recover Kadena SpireKey accounts
+description:
+  If you're an application developer and have integrated Kadena SpireKey accounts and WebAuthN authentication and authorization services into your application, you can also implement account recovery using a Kadena SpireKey passkey.
+menu: Authenticate and authorize
+label: Recover accounts
+order: 2
+layout: full
+---

-# **Recover a Kadena Spirekey account**
+# Recover a Kadena Spirekey account

-After you register a Kadena SpireKey account, the account details are stored on the blockchain and in the localStorage of your browser.
-When the localStorage of your browser is cleared or you want to use your Kadena SpireKey account on another browser, the [Kadena SpireKey wallet](https://spirekey.kadena.io) has no way of knowing which of all the accounts stored on the blockchain belong to you.
+After you register a device for a Kadena SpireKey account, the account details are stored on the Kadena blockchain and in the `Local storage` property for the browser you used to register the account.
+You can view this information using the Developer Tools for the browser by selecting **Application**, then expanding **Storage**.
+If you clear local storage—for example, by selecting **Clear browsing data**—or try to use a different browser to access your Kadena SpireKey account, the [Kadena SpireKey wallet](https://spirekey.kadena.io) won't be able to identify the account that belongs to you or recognize you as a registered user.
+However, you can recover your account information through the passkey stored on any device you added to your account.
+For example, if you used a smart phone to register a Kadena SpireKey accoun, you can use the passkey stored on that phone to recover your account information.
-However, the device you registered your account with still holds the passkey you created to guard your account.
-Kadena SpireKey has a feature to recover your account based on a passkey associated with your account.
-Your account can be recovered using any device that belongs to the account.
-This guide walks you through the process of recovering an account and explains how to implement account recovery in your own wallet dApp.

-## Create an account
+## Identify the passkey for an account

-To demonstrate how account recovery works, create an account first, following the steps in the [create account guide](create-account.md).
-Note that a passkey is created with a name that is based on the `Alias` you provided and the `Network` used by the wallet dApp.
-In developer mode, you can choose a `Network` yourself.
-With an `Alias` "Alice" and `Network` "Testnet", you would see a passkey with name "Alice (Testnet)" being created during the account creation process.
+When you register an account as described in
+[Register an account](/build/authentication/register), Kadena SpireKey creates a passkey for the device you are using with the name you use for the account **Alias** and a selected **Network**.
+For example, if you access Kadena SpireKey deployed on the Kadena test network and specify Lola as the alias for tha new account, the passkey created for the device and account combination would be Lola (Testnet).
+If you used a laptop to register this account, your passkey might be based on a fingerprint stored in a secure enclave on the device or recorded on a security key you attached to the device.

-## Clear localStorage
+## Clear local storage

 Visit [spirekey.kadena.io](https://spirekey.kadena.io) in the browser on your computer.
 If you created an account on your phone in the previous step, the